ssasoglu/blog-source/source/_posts/async-builder.md

 }
 ```

 Please note that the builder queue is now of type `Func<Task>`.
 So when a new task is being created, it is not immediately running.
-We still need to invoce this `Func` to start operation.
+We still need to invoke this `Func` to start operation.
 With this approach, we make sure that builder methods are run in the order they were created.

 #### Pros

 - Order of execution is under control
-- Running thread is not blocked
+- Main thread is not blocked
-- If one of the tasks fail, remaining tasks won't execute.
+- If one task fails, remaining tasks won't execute.

 #### Cons

 - Slower.
 Tasks run in a waterfall fashion.

-### Builder with cancellable Tasks
+### 3- Builder with cancellable Tasks

 [Try here.](https://repl.it/@selcuks/builder-with-cancellable-tasks)